 Vice President: Liane Jones.
-A resident of Burelith for over 10 years, Liane is a member at large on the BCA board and focuses on advertising for the Burleith Bell and Burleith website.
-With over 25 years in the financial services business, Liane now works at Janney Montgomery Scott LLC as a financial advisor to individual and corporate clients with a specialty in socially responsible investing and retirement planning.
+A resident of Burleith for over 12 years, Liane has over 25 years in the financial services industry.
+She now works at Janney Montgomery Scott LLC as a financial advisor to individual and corporate clients with a specialty in socially responsible investing and retirement planning.

 Secretary: Walter Hillabrant PhD.
 A resident of Burleith since 1973, Walter has served on the BCA board as vice president, recording secretary, and member at large.
 He maintains a part-time practice as a clinical psychologist and serves as president of Support Services International, Inc.; managing director of Native American Capital, LLC; and a board member of C4 Recovery Solutions, Inc., where he coordinates the Indigenous Healers Initiative.

 Director: Edie Cecil.
 Edie has been a resident of Burleith for over 20 years and has served on the BCA board as treasurer and at-large member since 2012.
 She spends her professional time as vice president of the Institute of International Education, a global non-profit focused on providing opportunities for higher education worldwide.

 How to Apply for Funding